johnbentcope/vpype-solids/THEORY.md

 We store the vertices of `V` in an array `VERT`, the edges of `E` in an array `EDGE`, and the polygons in an array `POLY`.

-Each record of `VERT` corresponds to a vertex `v`, and contains the following fields:
+Each record of `VERT` corresponds to a vertex `v`, and contains the following fields in the `Vertex2D` dataclass:

 * the x and y coordinates of `v`
 * an adjacency list `ADJACENCIES`, which lists the indices of the edges in `EDGE` which are incident to `v`

-Each record of `POLY` corresponds to a polygon in the projection plane and contains the following field:
+Each record of `POLY` corresponds to a polygon in the projection plane and contains the following field in the `Poly2D` dataclass:

 * a list, `BOUNDARY`, of the indices of vertices in `VERT` that are on the boundary of the polygon, in counter clockwise winding

-Each record of `EDGE` corresponds to an edge `(v, w)`, and contains the following fields:
+Each record of `EDGE` corresponds to an edge `(v, w)`, and contains the following fields in the `Edge2D` dataclass:

 * the index of `v` in `VERT` (1)
 * the index of `w` in `VERT` (1)